How to ask for funding for assistance animals

 Step 3: Ask for an assessment

-A qualified dog guide mobility instructor can complete a dog guide assessment, if you think you might need a dog guide.
+A qualified dog guide mobility instructor can complete a dog guide assessment if you think you might need a dog guide.

-An assistive technology assessor can complete an assistance animal assessment, if you think you might need any other type of assistance animal.
+An assistive technology assessor can complete an assistance animal assessment if you think you might need any other type of assistance animal.

-The assessment describes your situation and explains why an assistance animal will help you in your day-to-day activities and working towards your goals.
-This information helps us decide if an assistance animal is an appropriate NDIS support for you and meets the rules for the kinds of supports the NDIS can fund.
+The assessment describes your situation and explains why an assistance animal will help you in your day-to-day activities and work towards your goals.
+This information helps us decide if an assistance animal:

 Step 4: Gather evidence